Share

 The ruling could affect how new regulations are made.
 Agencies might be more careful in issuing rules, knowing that courts could overturn their interpretations.
 This might slow down the introduction of new regulations, affecting the trucking industry’s ability to keep up with changing safety and environmental standards.

-The Supreme Court’s decision will have wide-ranging effects beyond the trucking industry.
+This decision will have wide-ranging effects beyond the trucking industry.
 It could lead to more court reviews of federal regulations in many areas, like environmental protection, public health, and consumer safety.
 The ruling might also lead Congress to make laws clearer to reduce ambiguity and litigation.

 Looking Ahead